Thirteen Attributes of Mercy: Division

 The number thirteen is adopted from Talmudic and rabbinic tradition.
-There are divergent opinions as to with which word they begin and with which they conclude.
+There are divergent opinions as to the correct division of the Biblical words between attributes; Shadal describes no fewer than thirteen such opinions.

 According to some, the Thirteen Attributes begin with the first "Adonai", in verse 6, and end with the word "ve-nakeh" in verse 7.
 The single attributes are contained in the verses as follows: